ray-project/ray/doc/source/configure.rst

   8265/tcp open  http    syn-ack ttl 60 aiohttp 3.7.2 (Python 3.8)
   Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .

+Note that the dashboard runs as a separate subprocess which can crash invisibly in the background, so even if you checked port 8265 earlier, the port might be closed *now* (for the prosaic reason that there is no longer a service running on it).

 If you don't want the dashboard, set ``--include-dashboard=false``.

 Redis Port Authentication